Noble-Nomadic/JavaBasicApps/README.md

 # JavaSwingApps
-Some simple test apps using Java and Swing
+Some simple test apps using Java